jack-bradshaw/Shamir/README.md

 Having at least a cursory understanding of Shamir's Secret Sharing is beneficial before using the APIs.
 The [Wikipedia entry](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) is recommended as a good starting point.

+**SUPPORT NOTICE: This library is stable.
+It is no longer under active development, however pull requests from others are still being accepted.**

 ## GUI app
 The GUI app provides a simple way to use Shamir's Secret Sharing.